-Bacon and Cheese Puff Recipe
+Bacon and Cheese Puffs (Gougères)

-This bacon and cheese puff recipe makes a gougère full of cheese and salty bacon.
-It’s the perfect little snack for a cocktail or dinner party appetizer.
+This Bacon and Cheese Puff recipe makes about 50 gougères full of cheese and salty bacon.
+They’re the perfect little snack for a cocktail or dinner party appetizer.
+And you can even make and freeze your bacon and cheese puffs for months!

 Baking ratios